IjzerenHein/react-native-shared-element/README.md

 ## Under development

 This library is under active development.
 The iOS and Android implementations are mostly done, which exception of some edge cases.
 The library also aims to support the `web` platform with an optimized DOM implementation.
-That development hasn't started yet.
+That development is about 60% done.

 ## Index <!-- omit in toc -->